A Day of Reflection

 Spiritual Self-Assessment

-Prayerfully walk through each of our discipleship values using the Reflection tool and take inventory.
+Prayerfully walk through each of our discipleship values using the Day of Reflection tool and take inventory.
 Ask of each trait: Is this missing, weak, visible, or strong in our lives?
 Invite the Lord to show you yourself.

 -

-Complete Your Plan
+Share Your Plan

 In light of what the Lord has shown you in your assessment, which one of our discipleship values do you believe the Lord wants you to grow in?
 Choose tools and resources to help you grow in your head, heart, and hands.